The Prince George Conference and Civic Centre (PGCC) opened its

 Compass Group Canada's Sustainability Program.
 With our green practices

 underway we are able to assist event organizers towards planning

 environmental friendly and sustainable events.

-Experience exceptional ...... experience the Prince George Civic Centre.
+Experience exceptional ...... experience the Prince George Conference and Civic Centre.